sensu/catalog/integrations/servicenow/servicenow-cmdb-registration/README.md

 2. **[OPTIONAL] Customize ServiceNow CMDB Configuration Item properties**

-   This integration supoprt custom ServiceNow CMDBs tables with custom fields.
+   This integration supports custom ServiceNow CMDBs tables with custom fields.
    To enable custom fields set the `--cmdb-properties` flag (e.g. `--cmdb-properties asset_tag,store_id`).
    _NOTE: The integration installation wizard will prompt you for a list of custom fields._